Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Neural Model Implementation

-The implementation of the latent codec is based on the variational autoencoder used in~\cite{Rombach22CVPR_High}.
-The latent encoder takes as input an RGB image $\bmx \in \mathbb{R}^{512 \times 512 \times 3}$ with 8-bit channels, and encodes it into a latent representation $\bmz \in \mathbb{R}^{64 \times 64 \times 4}$ through three downsampling processes, each with a factor of $2$.
+In the generation module, the latent space is established by the latent encoder-decoder pair in~\cite{Rombach22CVPR_High}.
+The latent encoder takes as input an RGB image $\bmx \in \mathbb{R}^{512 \times 512 \times 3}$ with 8-bit channels, and encodes it into a latent representation $\bmz \in \mathbb{R}^{64 \times 64 \times 4}$ through three downsampling processes.
 Conversely, the latent decoder decodes the latent $\bmz$ back to an RGB image of size $512\times 512$.
 Both the latent encoder and decoder adopt a hierarchical architecture with convolutional layers to progressively encode/decode local patterns, which incorporate multi-head attention blocks~\cite{Vaswani17NIPS_Attention} to capture global context and residual connections~\cite{He2016_CVPR} to facilitate gradient back-propagation.